populationgenomics/production-pipelines/README.md

 This library provides an abstraction interface on top of Hail Batch jobs, namely a `Stage` abstract class, parametrised by the `Target` abstract class, representing what target this stage works with.

-For example, a stage that performs read alignment to produce a CRAM file, would be derived from `SequencingGroupStage`, and be parametrised by `Sample`, and a stage that performs joint-calling would be derived from `CohortStage`, parametrised by `Cohort`.
+For example, a stage that performs read alignment to produce a CRAM file, would be derived from `SequencingGroupStage`, and be parametrised by `SequencingGroup`, and a stage that performs joint-calling would be derived from `CohortStage`, parametrised by `Cohort`.

 Each `Stage` final implementation must declare paths to the outputs it would write in the `expected_outputs()` method.
 It must also define how jobs are added into Hail Batch using the `queue_jobs()` method.